Xyclade/MachineLearning/Readme.md

 On the left plot the original data is shown, where each color represents a different class.
 It is clear that from the 2 dimensions (X and Y) you could reduce to 1 dimension and still classify properly.
 This is where PCA comes in place.
 With PCA a new value is calculated for each datapoint, based on its original dimensions.

 In the plot on the right you see the result of applying PCA to this data.
-Note that there is a y value on 0.0, but this is purely to be able to plot the data and show it to you, as only the X values are returned by the PCA algorithm.
+Note that there is a y value, but this is purely to be able to plot the data and show it to you.
+This Y value is 0 for all values as only the X values are returned by the PCA algorithm.
 Also note that the values for X in the right plot do not correspond to the values in the left plot, this shows that PCA not 'just drops' a dimension.

 ###Validation techniques
-In this section we will explain some of the techniques available for model validation, and will explain some terms that are commonly used in the Machine Learning field.
+In this section we will explain some of the techniques available for model validation, and some terms that are commonly used in the Machine Learning field within the scope of validation techniques.

 ####Cross validation
 The technique of cross validation is one of the most common techniques in the field of machine learning.
 Its essence is to *ignore* part of your dataset while training your [model](#model), and then using the model to predict this *ignored data*.
 Comparing the predictions to the actual value then gives an indication of the performance of your model, and the quality of your training data.